szczyglis-dev/py-gpt/README.md

 - Webpages (crawling any webpage content)
 - YouTube (transcriptions)

-You can configure data loaders in `Settings / Indexes (LlamaIndex) / Data Loaders` by providing list of keyword arguments for specified loaders.
+You can configure data loaders in `Settings / Indexes / LlamaIndex / Data Loaders` by providing list of keyword arguments for specified loaders.
 You can also develop and provide your own custom loader and register it within the application.

 LlamaIndex is also integrated with context database - you can use data from database (your context history) as additional context in discussion.
-Options for indexing existing context history or enabling real-time indexing new ones (from database) are available in `Settings / Indexes (LlamaIndex)` section.
+Options for indexing existing context history or enabling real-time indexing new ones (from database) are available in `Settings / Indexes / LlamaIndex` section.

 **WARNING:** remember that when indexing content, API calls to the embedding model are used.
 Each indexing consumes additional tokens.
 Always control the number of tokens used on the OpenAI page.